sgonzalainen/IH-P5-Friends_API_NLTK/index.md

 - Query Parameters:
     - season (optional) : for filtering to a specific season (This only applies if 'random' scene_id is provided.)
     - episode (optional) : for filtering to a specific episode of a season (This only applies if 'random' scene_id is provided and when season is also specified.)
-    - limit (optional): limit number of cases.
+    - limit (optional, integer): limit number of cases.
 By default = 1.
+Max limit = 10.
+If exceeded, it will return only 10.

 - Response:
     - On success (example):